DocsaidLab/.github/profile/whats-here.md

 Based on my philosophy, the basic structure to build a project should look like this:

-  - Introduction
-  - Table of Contents
-  - Quick Start (Model inference API)
-  - Evaluate Model (Benchmark)
-  - Train Model
-  - Dataset Introduction
-  - Dataset Preprocessing
-  - Dataset Implementation
-  - Build Training Environment
-  - Execute Training (Based on Docker)
-  - Convert Model to ONNX Format (Based on Docker)
-  - Submit Dataset
-  - FAQs
+  - How to build the model?
-  - References
+  - Is it well-built?
+  - How to use the model?

 This structure helps us better understand and discuss a project, as well as improve its use and development.

 For example, to reproduce an experimental result, we must consider the working environment to ensure our discussions are based on the same foundation.
 That's why I introduced Docker training modules as a solution.

 If you're not familiar with container technology, seeing my training code might be confusing:

 <div align="center">